immunefi-team/Bounty_Boosts/DeGate/26124 - [SC - Insight] Some owners of the MultiSigWallet can bring the....md

 # Some owners of the MultiSigWallet can bring the system in a state where future upgrade/any operation is  impossible

-Submitted on Sat Nov 25 2023 11:38:27 GMT-0400 (Atlantic Standard Time) by @savi0ur for [Boost | DeGate](https://immunefi.com/bounty/boosteddegatebugbounty/)
+Submitted on Nov 25th 2023 at 17:38:27 UTC by @savi0ur for [Boost | DeGate](https://immunefi.com/bounty/boosteddegatebugbounty/)

 Report ID: #26124